Indirect dark matter searches with neutrino telescopes via energetic cosmic showers: Introduction

-In the frontier of astroparticle observations, tremendous progress has recently been made.
-The IceCube collaboration has reported a $4.2\sigma$ excess of neutrinos with energies in the range $1.5$--$15 \,\text{TeV}$, spatially associated with the Seyfert galaxy NGC 1068 \cite{IceCube:2022der}.
-This also calls for alternative interpretations, as no corresponding high-energy photon flux has been observed at the level expected from standard hadroproduction models.
-In addition to that, high energy neutrino with energy 290 TeV (IC 0922A event) was observed with gamma rays from cosmic blazar TXS0506+056 by the IceCube \cite{IceCube:2018dnn,IceCube:2022der} experiment which are pointing towards the Earth.
-These high energy neutrinos could be assumed to be produced from the annihilation of DM within the dense spike of DM \cite{Gondolo:1999ef,Shapiro:2022prq} neighboring the central black hole.
-Astronomy with a Neutrino Telescope and Abyss environmental RESearch or ANTARES detector also collected data for high energy neutrinos around 20 TeV over a period of 15 years (2007-2022) in the Mediterranean Sea~\cite{ANTARES:2024ihw}.
-ANTARES 11 year data was used to put limits on the thermally averaged DM annihilation cross-section~\cite{ANTARES:2019svn}.
-During 2018-2021 Baikal Gigaton Volume Detector (Baikal-GVD) observed diffuse cosmic neutrino flux~\cite{Baikal-GVD:2018isr}.
-Analyzing these cascade-like events, consistent with the IceCube observation, Baikal-GVD recorded a significant excess over the expected atmospheric background~\cite{Baikal-GVD:2022fis}.
-Recently the KM3NeT Collaboration has reported the detection of event KM3-230213A~\cite{KM3NeT:2025npi}, corresponding to an ultra--high-energy (UHE) neutrino in the range $110\,\text{PeV} \leq E_\nu \leq 790\,\text{PeV}$, with a median energy of $220\,\text{PeV}$---the most energetic neutrino ever observed on Earth.
-Such extreme-energy neutrinos are expected to originate from cosmic-ray interactions, specifically proton--proton or proton--photon collisions in standard astrophysical sources, which inevitably also emit high-energy photons.
-Yet no such powerful source has been identified within the Milky Way or its nearby galaxies.
-The absence of convincing multi-messenger counterparts in the KM3NeT follow-up analyses~\cite{KM3NeT:2025bxl,KM3NeT:2025aps,KM3NeT:2025vut} points toward a possible cosmogenic origin.
-However, the inferred flux of event KM3-230213A carries an uncertainty of order $\mathcal{O}(3)$, substantially exceeding both the predictions of current UHE neutrino and $\gamma$-ray models and the sensitivities of IceCube and the Pierre Auger Observatory (PAO) \cite{PierreAuger:2022atd}.
-Neither of these experiments has reported a comparable event within $2.5\sigma$--$3\sigma$ significance.
-This tension casts doubt on a purely cosmogenic interpretation~\cite{Li:2025tqf,KM3NeT:2025ccp} and motivates consideration of alternative explanations such as DM annihilation in energetic cosmic sources as potential origin of these neutrino events.
+{ In recent years, astroparticle observations have witnessed remarkable progress.
+The IceCube Collaboration has reported a $4.2\sigma$ excess of neutrinos with energies in the range $1.5$--$15\,\text{TeV}$, spatially associated with the Seyfert galaxy NGC~1068~\cite{IceCube:2022der}.
+This observation has attracted considerable attention because no corresponding high-energy photon flux has been detected at the level expected from conventional hadronic production mechanisms.
+IceCube has also observed a $\sim 290\,\text{TeV}$ neutrino event (IC-170922A) in coincidence with $\gamma$-ray emission from the blazar TXS~0506+056~\cite{IceCube:2018dnn,IceCube:2022der}, pointing to the existence of powerful cosmic accelerators capable of producing extremely energetic neutrinos.
+Alternatively, such high-energy neutrinos could originate from DM annihilation\footnote{A comprehensive study of DM annihilation directly to neutrino-antineutrino pairs have been presented in~\cite{Arguelles:2019ouk}, for DM over a mass range of 1 MeV to $10^{12}$ GeV.} within dense DM spikes surrounding supermassive black holes~\cite{Gondolo:1999ef,Shapiro:2022prq}.
+Complementary observations have been performed by other neutrino telescopes.
+The Astronomy with a Neutrino Telescope and Abyss environmental RESearch (ANTARES) detector collected data on $\mathcal{O}(20\,\text{TeV})$ neutrinos over a period of fifteen years (2007--2022) in the Mediterranean Sea~\cite{ANTARES:2024ihw}, while earlier ANTARES data were used to place constraints on the thermally averaged DM annihilation cross section~\cite{ANTARES:2019svn}.
+Similarly, the Baikal Gigaton Volume Detector (Baikal-GVD) reported the observation of a diffuse cosmic neutrino flux during 2018--2021~\cite{Baikal-GVD:2018isr}, recording a significant excess of cascade-like events over the expected atmospheric background, consistent with IceCube observations~\cite{Baikal-GVD:2022fis}.
+More recently, the KM3NeT Collaboration reported the detection of event KM3-230213A~\cite{KM3NeT:2025npi}, corresponding to an ultra-high-energy neutrino with energy in the range $110\,\text{PeV}\leq E_\nu\leq 790\,\text{PeV}$ and a median energy of $220\,\text{PeV}$, making it the most energetic neutrino ever detected on Earth.
+Within standard astrophysical scenarios, such extreme-energy neutrinos are expected to be produced through proton--proton or proton--photon interactions and should therefore be accompanied by high-energy photon emission.
+However, dedicated multi-messenger follow-up studies have not identified any convincing electromagnetic counterpart~\cite{KM3NeT:2025bxl,KM3NeT:2025aps,KM3NeT:2025vut}, raising the possibility of a cosmogenic origin.